erossdev/open-golf-course-db/README.md

 Open Source database for golf courses.
 The goal of this project is to keep an up-to-date database of all golf courses.

-> [!WARNING]
-> This project is usable but not yet at v1.
-There may be duplicate courses, course names slightly wrong, or incorrect/missing `latLng` values

 # Provided Outputs

 In the `/outputs` folder you will find: